merkatorgis/docker4gis/templates/qgis/README.md

 ### Check

-In your `AUTH_PATH` endpoint, determine who can do what, based on the logged-in user's roles, a the `path` of the incoming request.
+In your `AUTH_PATH` endpoint, determine who can do what, based on the logged-in user's roles, and the `path` of the incoming request.

 For instance, you could: